 #5: You’re Convicted of a Crime or Imprisoned

 If you are convicted of a crime or imprisoned after being convicted of a felony when you apply for benefits, the SSA is likely to deny your claim.
 The SSA will also deny your claim for benefits if you developed a disability while committing a crime or in prison.

 #6: You Commit Fraud

 The SSA will cut off your Social Security disability benefits if you they find that you obtained the benefits through a dishonest or fraudulent act.

-Consult an Attorney If You Were Denied Social Security Disability
+Consult a Springfield Illinois Attorney If You Were Denied Social Security Disability

 If your Social Security disability benefits claim has been denied and you’re considering applying again, you should consult with an attorney.
 Your chances of winning your claim are better if you have an attorney at your side.